propeller-heads/tycho-simulation/tycho-integration-test/README.md

 Continuously simulate swaps in all chains and protocols.
-By default, tests the ethereum chain, but the binary can be configured to test multiple chains in parallel.
+By default, the binary tests the ethereum chain.

 ## How to run